GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 ![Architecture diagram](resources/nginx-k8s-app-architecture.png)

+### Solution Information

+NGINX is a multi-purpose software that delivers not only the functionality of web server but also reverse proxy, load balancer, HTTP cache and mail proxy.

 The application is designed to be easy starting point for servicing web content using NGINX web server.

 Initial configuration of application serves some default, exemplary content.
 This application exposes two endpoints: HTTP on port 80 and HTTPS on port 443.

-NGINX uses pre-generated certificates to configure HTTPS endpoint.
+This application uses pre-generated certificates to configure HTTPS endpoint.
+The validity of the certificate used for this application is 365 days.

+### Solution Configuration

+If a user considers using this application as production workload they need to configure their own, valid SSL certificate that will be associated with their DNS domain name.

+The instructions how to update the certificate in case NGINX application is up and running are documented in the section [Re-configure certificate of your NGINX server](https://github.com/GoogleCloudPlatform/click-to-deploy/tree/master/k8s/nginx#re-configure-certificate-of-your-nginx-server)

 # Installation